seleniumbase/SeleniumBase/README.md

 **Here's how to run the example script on various web browsers:**

-First, install a web driver for each web browser you intend to use:
+First install a webdriver for each browser you intend to use:
 ```bash
 seleniumbase install chromedriver
 seleniumbase install geckodriver